ibexa/documentation-developer/docs/cookbook/using_postgresql.md

 ## Requirements

-To use PostgreSQL, you need to have the `php_pgsql` PHP extension installed.
+To use PostgreSQL, you need to have the `pdo_pgsql` PHP extension installed.

 If it is not enabled yet, enable `EzSystems\DoctrineSchemaBundle\DoctrineSchemaBundle()` in `AppKernel.php`.